yinglia/Reading-Notes/Statistical Learning with R application/Tree_Based_Methods.md

 - Gini index: a measure of node purity – a small value indicates that a node contains predominantly observations from a single class. an alternative is cross-entropy

-In overall, trees are easy to expalin; generally do not have same level of predictive accuracy as some of the other approaches.
+In overall, trees are easy to expalin; generally poor predictive performance (predictive accuracy) as some of the other approaches.

+## How to improve the predictive performance of trees

+### Bagging (Bootstrap aggregation)
+taking repeated samples from the (single) training data set

+generate B bootstrapped training set, recording the value / classpredicted by each of the B trees. regression -> average, classfication -> majority vote

+Out-of-Bag Error:

+leaving out observations that are sampled in the bootstrapped training dataset (out-of-bag) and can be used as test data.

+On average, each bagged tree makes use of around two-thirds of the observations.

 # Question